Foundations of Criminological Theory (3)

 Fieldwork in Criminal Justice (3)

-First-hand experience in the day-to-day operation of a criminal justice agency in government, research, or nonprofit settings.
-Placements are supervised by the M.A. program director and a practitioner in the field-placement area.
-The SCJ director of community outreach provides additional support and guidance.
+Firsthand experience in the day-to-day operation of a criminal justice agency in government, research, or nonprofit settings.
+Placements are supervised by the master of arts degree program director and a practitioner in the field placement area.
+The School of Criminal Justice Director of Community Outreach provides additional support and guidance.

+Required Course - M.A.
 Prerequisites: 9 credits of required coursework completed prior to enrollment.
-Interested students must meet with the M.A. director prior to enrollment.
+Interested students must meet with the M.A. program director prior to enrollment.

 Police and Crime Control (3)

 Examines major police innovations, such as community policing, broken windows policing, problem-oriented policing, pulling levers policing, third-party policing, hot spots policing, Compstat, and evidence-based policing.
 Considers the evidence on crime control and public safety impacts generated by these approaches, the extent of the implementation of these new approaches in police departments, dilemmas these approaches have created for police management, and critical issues that persist for the policing profession in launching effective crime control strategies such as race, community engagement, and police legitimacy.